-For me, the most important factor in deciding whether a particular make of ice cream is good or not (other than the flavour), is its texture.
-The ones that get rated the best are the smoothest and the cremiest.
+For me, the most important factor in deciding whether a particular make of ice cream is good or not (other than the flavor), is its texture.
+The ones that get rated the best are the smoothest and the creamiest.

 And of course, when it comes to homemade ice creams, the simplicity of the method in making the ice creams play a role too.

 There are many ways in which ice creams can be made at home.
 I have shared two of them in my homemade churned ice cream post, i.e the ice cream maker method, and the blender method, both of which are churned ice creams.

 This post is all about no-churn ice creams.
 You don't need any special machines other than your cake mixer (for whisking).
 Plus, the basic ingredients are just 2 - heavy whipping cream and condensed milk.
 Whipped and mixed, these 2 make the basic homemade ice cream base.
 You can use this homemade base to make the creamiest, smoothest no-churn ice cream in any flavor you like by simply adding a few extra ingredients.
 Easy right?

 Table of contents

 - How to Make